nichite/nichite.github.io/_posts/2022-03-05-the-best-bionic-arms-are-barely-usable.md

 LEDs, and accompanying smartphone apps.

 We had decided it was cool to be "part robot" and embraced black and chrome.
-And **at some point, we started calling all powered prosthetics "bionics"**, which is sexier, even though this (admittedly less-than-technical) term looks like it used to only really apply to osseointegrated (i.e. surgically implanted) devices or implanted neural interfaces [^1].
+And **at some point, we started calling all powered prostheses "bionics"**, which is sexier, even though this (admittedly less-than-technical) term looks like it used to only really apply to osseointegrated (i.e. surgically implanted) devices or implanted neural interfaces [^1].